pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

    .. method:: drawRect(rect)

       Draw a rectangle.
-The drawing starts and ends at the top-left corner in a counter-clockwise movement.
+The drawing starts and ends at the top-left corner in an anti-clockwise movement.

-      :arg rect-like rect: where to put the rectangle on the page.
+      :arg rect_like rect: where to put the rectangle on the page.

       :rtype: :ref:`Point`
       :returns: top-left corner of the rectangle.

    .. method:: drawQuad(quad)

       Draw a quadrilateral.
-The drawing starts and ends at the top-left corner (:attr:`Quad.ul`) in a counter-clockwise movement.
+The drawing starts and ends at the top-left corner (:attr:`Quad.ul`) in an anti-clockwise movement.
 It invokes :meth:`drawPolyline` with the argument ``[ul, ll, lr, ur, ul]``.

-      :arg quad-like quad: where to put the tetrapod on the page.
+      :arg quad_like quad: where to put the tetragon on the page.

       :rtype: :ref:`Point`
       :returns: :attr:`Quad.ul`.